sakshamsri4/my_portfolio_web/activity_log.md

   - Displayed key technologies with their respective brand colors and icons
   - Added scroll indicator with directional arrows
   - Fixed height for consistent layout across devices

+- Fixed UI alignment issues:
+  - Centered the down arrow icon in the scroll indicator using Center widget
+  - Improved visual alignment of NeoPOP elements